CEI-lab/ece3400-2018/docs/lab3.md

 You will also use the graphical user interface (GUI) prepared by the TAs.
 To install this GUI, please follow the instructions [here](https://github.com/backhous/ece3400-maze-gui).

+**NOTE that the radio is powered by 3V!
+Do not hook it up to 5V, V_in or VCC.** It will fry!

 ### Procedure
 **Getting Started**